AmnonHalili1/AmnonHalili1/README.md

 - 💞️ I’m looking to collaborate on interesting projects in programming, game development, or cybersecurity.
 - 📫 How to reach me: You can contact me through GitHub or find me on social media @Amnon_h.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I’m self-taught in many programming skills, with a background in advanced studies in computer science, physics, mathematics, and English.
-I also served in the Armored Corps in the IDF!
+I also served in the Shrion Corps in the IDF!

 ---